carrionalfredo/Spaceship-Titanic/README.md

 With the application addres provided by AWS, another test script was created ([`cloud_test.py`](https://raw.githubusercontent.com/carrionalfredo/Spaceship-Titanic/main/cloud_test.py)).

-Running the `cloud_test.py` script in a command window, will return the prediction using the `mtp_env` environment and `mtp_predictor` created in the AWS cloud.
+Running the `cloud_test.py` script in a command window, will return the prediction using the `mtp_env` environment and `mtp_predictor` application created in the AWS cloud.

 ![](https://github.com/carrionalfredo/Spaceship-Titanic/blob/main/images/Fig_10.png)